Hri7566/mpp-server-dev2/README.md

 # mpp-server-dev2

+Multiplayer Piano server for [MPP.dev](https://www.multiplayerpiano.dev)

+## Quick Guide

+This server is both a websocket server for MPP clients and an HTTP server that serves the website itself.
+If you want to disable the website, you will have to disable file requests through means of code.

+## Description

 This is an MPP server currently in development for [MPP.dev](https://www.multiplayerpiano.dev).
 It is roughly feature complete, supporting many of the planned ideas already, but certain features that some users might want to use for another site are currently unimplemented, namely a more complicated scheme for the antibot system.

-This server uses Bun - not just the runtime, but the libraries as well.
-This is because Bun provides easy access to uWebSockets.js, a speedy implementation of WebSockets that heavily outperforms the old `ws` module that is used so frequently.
+This server uses Bun - not just the runtime, but the internal libraries as well.
+This is because Bun provides easy access to uWebSockets.js, a speedy implementation of WebSockets that heavily outperforms the old `ws` module that is used so frequently in other MPP servers and MPP-related code.

 I have tried to comply well with Brandon Lockaby's original MPP server so that this server stays widely accessible for any frontend implementation, including the ones used by MultiplayerPiano.net, LapisHusky's frontend, and the frontends used by nagalun's server, as well as the smnmpp and mpp.hri7566.info frontends.